amansingh61/bloom/README.md

   example_title: Fairy tale
   group: French
 - text: |-
     Q: A juggler can juggle 16 balls.
-Half of the balls are golf balls, and half of the gold balls are blue.
+Half of the balls are golf balls, and half of the golf balls are blue.
 How many blue golf balls are there?
     A: Let's think step by step.
   example_title: Mathematical reasoning
   group: English